Chiropractor in Northwest Houston | Dr. Erica O'Brien

 In my spare time, I enjoy traveling with my family, spending time with my daughter Darcy, watching comedic shows and movies, going for walks in pretty places, and crafting (when my schedule permits!).
 I was a 4 year member of BNI (Business Networking International), which was an instrumental component of meeting people in my community with the intent of growing their businesses, and growing my chiropractic practice as well.

 In November of 2016, my daughter Darcy (who was born May of 2015) was diagnosed with a neurodevelopmental disorder called Rett Syndrome.
 Her ability to walk, talk, and use her hands (fine motor skills/purposeful hand movements) are affected due to the fact that there are proteins in her brain that aren't made properly, which affects every muscle in her body.
 To read more about Rett Syndrome, please visit: http://www.rettsyndrome.org

 I've included a short bit on Darcy's story on my professional website as a reaffirmation to my clientele -- Darcy's diagnosis was the most difficult and heartbreaking event my family and I have ever been forced to endure.
 I am so thankful for the support of my family, my friends, and my patients who have seen us through such a tough diagnosis.
-I am beyond thrilled and grateful for the ability to continue to serve patients at my own small business.
+I am grateful for the ability to continue to serve patients at my own small business.
 Because I'm my own boss, I can continue to work, and take care of my child as she grows and develops at her own pace.